 Hello!
-I am Yoehan Oh, a Ph.D. student in the Department of Science and Technology Studies , Rensselaer Polytechnic Institute, Troy, NY, USA.
-Previously, I earned a Master of Science at the Program of History and Philosophy of Science, Seoul National University (SNU), South Korea, with Science and Technology Studies (STS) major, after working for a South Korea’s consumer electronics company, the fourteenth top regarded global company by Forbes as of 2017, as a software engineer for more than a half decade.
-I also have B.S. and M.S. both in Engineering in the Electrical Engineering and Computer Science in SNU.
+I am Yoehan Oh, a Ph.D. student in the Department of Science and Technology Studies, Rensselaer Polytechnic Institute, Troy, NY, USA, working with Professor James W. Malazita.
+Previously, I earned a Master of Science at the Program of History and Philosophy of Science, Seoul National University (SNU), South Korea, with Science and Technology Studies (STS) major.
+Prior to academia, I worked for a South Korea’s consumer electronics company, the fourteenth top regarded global company by Forbes as of 2017, as a software engineer for more than a half decade, after both B.S. and M.S. in Engineering degree both in the Electrical Engineering and Computer Science in SNU.
 You can see more in my CV page.

-My research seeks to examine contemporary information and media technologies, particularly non-U.S. search engines as reified non-Western and non-English-language ordinary ways of knowing our worlds,* in national (South Korea), regional (East Asia), transnational (US and European countries) contexts.
-I primarily focus on knowledge and material infrastructures and database for internet platforms; postcolonial digital humanities; political, regulatory, policy, and nationalistic discourses upon web platforms upon domestic and global internet platforms; internet histories and internet content governance; and search engine algorithm and web ecology.
+My main research project seeks to examine contemporary information and media technologies, particularly non-U.S. search engines as reified non-Western and non-Anglophone ordinary ways of knowing our worlds,* in national (South Korea), regional (East Asia), transnational (US and European countries) contexts.
+I primarily focus on knowledge and material infrastructures and database for internet platforms; postcolonial digital humanities; political, regulatory, policy, and nationalistic discourses upon web platforms upon domestic and global internet platforms; internet histories and internet content governance; and search engine algorithms and web ecology.

 I earned my M.S. degree with a thesis that examined search term moderation practices, a South Korea’s internet corporation’s accounts about its trending algorithm, and external investigators’ algorithm audit, relying on case study during the 2000’s and the 2010’s upon an internet search portal company.
 (Read more about my research here.)